 Asynchronous processing of cascading transactions

 Certain transactions can be configured to cascade across all related records.
 This means the change on a parent record will be transacted upon (cascade down through) all the child records.
-Cascading relationships are configured at the entity level.
-For more information about cascading relationships, see Configure entity relationship cascading behavior.
+Cascading relationships are configured at the table level.
+For more information about cascading relationships, see Configure table relationship cascading behavior.

 Synchronous versus asynchronous modes

 By default, cascading operations are performed as a synchronous transaction.
 For a synchronous cascading transaction, all impacted records are identified by the system.
 As the records are processed, they are locked by the system.
 Once all the changes have been completed, the records are unlocked and the transaction is completed.

 Synchronous transactions with a large number of records can cause performance issues for environments when long running transactions fail due to server timeouts.
 The records are locked preventing other jobs and user transactions that operate on the same records from executing.
 Also, long running transactions might result in a backlog of pending transactions and requests that decrease system performance and might cause work stoppage.

 If an environment is encountering timeouts or degraded performance while the synchronous cascading operations are in progress, your environment could benefit by enabling the asynchronous mode.
 The main differences between the modes are described here.

 |Synchronous mode||Asynchronous mode|